martha-thomae/mei_tutorial/README.md

 Tutorial on the basics of MEI

 ## Installation
+1. Clone the repository
+2. Create your own branch (in which you will push your output files)
-After cloning the repo, go into your mei_tutorial local copy and run:
+3. Go into your mei_tutorial local copy and run:
 - `docker-compose up`

-When it finishes, open a new terminal (go into your mei_tutorial local copy again) and run:
+4. When it finishes (you will see something similar to `Starting mei_tutorial_pymei_1 ... done`), open a new terminal (go into your mei_tutorial local copy again) and run:
 - `docker-compose exec pymei bash`
   - `$> ipython`
   ```python